newproweb/strapi-plugin-payone/README.md

    - **Portal Key**: Your API security key
    - **Mode**: Select `test` for testing or `live` for production
    - **API Version**: Leave as `3.10` (default)
+   - **Enable 3D Secure**: Enable/disable 3D Secure authentication for credit card payments (recommended for SCA compliance)
 5. Click **"Test Connection"** to verify your credentials
 6. Click **"Save Configuration"** to store your settings

+> 🔒 **3D Secure Note**: When 3D Secure is enabled, credit card payments will automatically require customer authentication through the 3DS flow.
+This is required for Strong Customer Authentication (SCA) compliance in Europe.

 ## 🚀 Getting Started